Maggots in Compost: Good or Bad? Here's What to Do

 Like we mentioned above, greens refer to moist food waste while browns refer to dry waste and plant material.
 You can choose to add less greens or if you do add more, make sure you add even more browns while you're at it.

-Browns will distribute the moisture and help make it a little too dry for the BSFL's taste.
+Browns will distribute the moisture and help make it a little too dry for the BSFL's taste (see image below).
 Also, you can have a thick layer of browns along the top to disinterest the adult female BSF.

 We're talking dried leaves, dead grass clippings, shredded newspaper, wood chips, hay, and other carbon heavy materials.